asma71612/cognitive-decline-monitoring/README.md

 - **Python 3.9** (for running the backend)

 ## Current Versions
 Here are the versions of the tools and technologies currently being used for this project.
-You do not have to use these version, but just ensure to update your dependencies locally if you choose to deviate.
+You do not have to use these version, but just ensure to update your dependencies locally if you choose to deviate—Note that eye tracking will not work if you deviate.

 - **Java**: 21.0.1
 - **Maven**: 3.9.9